logzio/logz-docs/_source/logzio_collections/_tracing-sources/istio-traces.md

 order: 1380
 ---

 Deploy this integration to send traces from your Istio service mesh layers to Logz.io via the OpenTelemetry collector using **logzio-otel-traces** Helm chart.
+The main repository for Logz.io helm charts are [logzio-helm](https://github.com/logzio/logzio-helm).

 **Before you begin, you'll need**: